diescalo/rst_test/doc/user_doc/communicating_with_xbee_devices.rst

 There are two different ways to read data from the device:

-* Polling for data.
+* **Polling for data**.
 This mechanism allows you to read (ask) for new data in a polling sequence.
 The read method blocks until data is received or until a configurable timeout has expired.
-* Data reception callback.
+* **Data reception callback**.
 In this case, you must register a listener that executes a callback each time new data is received by the local XBee device (that is, the device attached to your PC) providing data and other related information.